Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Abstract

 \section{Abstract}

 In 2025, Large Language Model (LLM) services have launched a new feature -- AI video chat -- allowing users to interact with AI agents via real-time video communication (RTC), just like chatting with real people.
 Despite its significance, no systematic study has characterized the performance of existing AI video chat systems.
-To address this gap, this paper proposes a comprehensive benchmark with carefully designed metrics across four dimensions: quality, latency, internal mechanisms, and system overhead.
-Using custom testbeds, we further evaluate five mainstream AI video chatbots with this benchmark.
-This work provides the research community a baseline of real-world performance and identifies unique system bottlenecks.
-In the meantime, our benchmarking results also open up several research questions for future optimizations of AI video chatbots.
+To address this gap, this paper proposes a comprehensive benchmark across four dimensions: quality, latency, internal mechanisms, and system overhead.
+Using custom testbeds, we further evaluate six mainstream AI video chatbots with this benchmark.
+We also build an online platform for user study.
+The measurement leads to interesting findings that could be beneficial to the future optimizations.
+For example, the network latency of AI video chat matters not as much as human video chat.
+The capabilities of AI agents matters most in the user experience.
+Our benchmarking results also open up several research questions for future optimizations of AI video chatbots.\\ \textbf{Availability:} \url{https://callarena.net/} for the online evaluation platform and our open-sourced dataset and testbed.